What you should know if you travel to Cuba

 3.- An IMPORT is considered to have been made when customs duties are paid for the items we bring.
 If you do not pay customs duties, then you have not made an import.
 The entry of personal effects and/or items exempt from payment is not considered an import.

-5.- All passengers over 10 years of age, regardless of their nationality or immigration category, CAN IMPORT THE SAME .
+5.- Except for those traveling as tourists, all passengers over 10 years of age, regardless of their nationality or migratory category, MAY IMPORT THE SAME.
 That is, items up to a maximum value of One Thousand (1000) USD, in the quantities established by Law.

 7.- Personal effects of passengers enter the country free of payment (without paying duties).
 Among other items, Personal Effects are considered :